 Borrow Area.

 Exercise of Option; Subdivision.
-Casella of Ontario shall, upon satisfaction of the contingencies set forth in subsection 1(d), below, exercise the Option to purchase the Borrow Area, take all actions necessary to obtain all consents and approvals for the subdivision of the Borrow Area from the Property and thereafter purchase the Property.
+Casella of Ontario shall, upon satisfaction of the contingencies set forth in subsection 1(d), below, exercise the Option to purchase the Borrow Area, take all actions necessary to obtain all consents and approvals for the subdivision of the Borrow Area from the Property and thereafter purchase the Borrow Area.
 The Town shall cooperate with Casella of Ontario in obtaining and issuing all necessary consents and approvals for the subdivision of the Borrow Area from the Property.

 Deed.
 Casella of Ontario shall, within ten (10) business days of acquiring the Borrow Area, convey the Borrow Area to the Town.
 The conveyance from Casella of Ontario to the Town will be by bargain and sale deed, in substantially the form set forth herein as Exhibit “__,” attached hereto and incorporated herein by reference (“Deed”).
-The Deed shall contain a deed restriction or restrictive covenant (“Deed Restriction”) and a right of reverter (“Right of Reverter”).
-The Deed Restriction shall prohibit the use of the Borrow Area for the disposal of solid waste.
-The Right of Reverter shall provide that the Borrow Area shall revert back to Casella of Ontario in the event that the Town has been declared to be in default of its obligations under this Amendment by a final and binding decision issued as a result of the arbitration proceedings contemplated in Sections 17 and 18 of the Host Agreement or under the Operating Agreement (as defined below).
-The obligations of the Town shall include maintenance of an appropriate zoning classification for Borrow Area activities, execution of the Noise Easement (as defined below), acceptance of the Borrow Area subject to an existing noise easement on the Borrow Area, and execution of the Operations Agreement (as defined below).
+The Deed shall contain a deed restriction prohibiting the use of the Borrow Area for the disposal of solid waste (“Deed Restriction”).
 The Deed shall also be subject to the rights of the existing owner of the Borrow Area to conduct farming activities on those portions of the Borrow Area not being used for Landfill purposes.

 Operations Agreement.
-The parties shall, simultaneously with the execution of this Amendment, enter into an operation, management and lease agreement to provide for the lease of the Borrow Area from the Town to Casella of Ontario, effective upon the conveyance of the Borrow Area from Casella of Ontario to the Town, for the purpose of using the Borrow Area as a soil borrow area for the Landfill, in substantially the form set forth in Exhibit “__,” attached hereto and incorporated herein by reference (“Operations Agreement”).
+The Town and Casella of Ontario shall, simultaneously with the execution of this Amendment, enter into an operation, management and lease agreement to provide for the lease of the Borrow Area from the Town to Casella of Ontario, effective upon the conveyance of the Borrow Area from Casella of Ontario to the Town, for the purpose of using the Borrow Area as a soil borrow area for the Landfill, in substantially the form set forth in Exhibit “__,” attached hereto and incorporated herein by reference (“Operations Agreement”).
 The Operations Agreement shall provide Casella of Ontario with exclusive use and full operational control of the Borrow Area, subject only to the Deed Restriction, for a term concurrent to the OMLA, plus any additional period of time necessary to permit Casella of Ontario to satisfy all of its obligations associated with the Landfill or the Borrow Area under all applicable Permits and to reclaim the Borrow Area.

 Contingencies.
-The obligations of Casella of Ontario to purchase the Borrow Area and convey the same to the Town shall be contingent on the issuance of all Permits, and all other consents and approvals of any and all Governmental Authorities, necessary to construct, use and operate the Borrow Area, as contemplated herein, and such Permits, consents and approvals becoming final and binding on Casella of Ontario and the issuing agency/entity.
+The obligations of Casella of Ontario to purchase the Borrow Area and convey the same to the Town shall be contingent on the issuance of all final and binding Permits, and all other final and binding consents and approvals of any and all Governmental Authorities, necessary to construct, use and operate the Borrow Area, as contemplated herein.